The Playbook On

 Become overly bureaucratic

-As an organization built to deliver for patients, there is great benefit to staying nimble and being able to respond to the needs of your community.
+As an organization built to deliver for those living with the disease, there is great benefit to staying nimble and being able to respond to the needs of your community.

 Say no to offers for help